-Boson Sampling for Generalized Bosons
+Boson sampling for generalized bosons

-En-Jui Kuo, 1,2,\ Yijia Xu, 1,2,3,\ Dominik Hangleiter, Andrey Grankin, and Mohammad Hafezi

-Joint Quantum Institute, Department of Physics, NIST and University of Maryland, College Park, Maryland 20742, USA Joint Center for Quantum Information and Computer Science,

-(Dated: April 19, 2022)

-NIST and University of Maryland, College Park, Maryland 20742, USA Institute for Physical Science and Technology, University of Maryland, College Park, Maryland 20742, USA
+En-Jui Kuo,^{1,2,} Yijia Xu,^{1,2,3,} Dominik Hangleiter,2 Andrey Grankin,1 and Mohammad Hafezi^{1,2} 1Joint Quantum Institute, Department of Physics, NIST and University of Maryland, College Park, Maryland 20742, USA 2Joint Center for Quantum Information and Computer Science, NIST and University of Maryland, College Park, Maryland 20742, USA 3Institute for Physical Science and Technology, University of Maryland, College Park, Maryland 20742, USA

+(Received 9 May 2022; accepted 21 October 2022; published 14 November 2022)

-We introduce the notion of "generalized bosons" whose exchange statistics resemble those of bosons, but the local bosonic commutator $[a_i,a_i^\dagger]=1$ is replaced by an arbitrary single-mode operator that is diagonal in the generalized Fock basis.
+We introduce the notion of "generalized bosons" whose exchange statistics resemble those of bosons, but the local bosonic commutator $[a, a^{\dagger}] = 1$ is replaced by an arbitrary single-mode operator that is diagonal in the generalized Fock basis.
 Examples of generalized bosons include boson pairs and spins.
-We consider the analogue of the boson sampling task for these particles and observe that its output probabilities are still given by permanents, so that the results regarding hardness of sampling directly carry over.
+We consider the analog of the boson sampling task for these particles and observe that its output probabilities are still given by permanents, so that the results regarding hardness of sampling directly carry over.
 Finally, we propose implementations of generalized boson sampling in circuit-QED and ion-trap platforms.